k0rventen/lampone/README.md

 ## deployment

 I try to adhere to gitops/automation principles.
-Some things aren't automated but it's mainly toil (one-time-things during setup, critical upgrades, some provisionning..).
+Some things aren't automated but it's mainly toil (one-time-things during setup).
 95% of the infrastructure should be deployable by following these instructions (assuming data and encryption keys are known).

 Requirements and basic stack: